home-assistant/home-assistant.io/source/_integrations/onkyo.markdown

 ### Zones

-If your receiver has second or third zone available, they are displayed as additional media players with a similar functionality as the main zone.
+If your receiver has a second or third zone available, they are displayed as additional media players with functionality similar to the main zone.

 ### Action `onkyo_select_hdmi_output`